Representation Decomposition for Image Manipulation and Beyond: Experiment

-\textbf{CMU Multi-PIE}
+\subsubsection{CMU Multi-PIE}

 We take both VAE-GAN and Res-GAN as the backbone of our dec-GAN, and consider pose and expression (smile) as two distinct attributes of interest.
 We demonstrate image generation results when taking pose categories as attribute of interest in Figure~\ref{multipie}(a).
 The first row in Figure~\ref{multipie}(a) show input facial image pairs, and the second row depict reconstructed image outputs using derived $z_c$ and $z_a$.
 Image outputs by swapping $z_c$ and $z_a$ are shown in the third row.
 Comparing this row and the first two rows, we see that the manipulated facial images remained the same identity with pose information altered and matched the other one in the input image pair.
-Again, this confirms the effectiveness of our dec-GAN in disentangling content and attribute features; moreover compared to discrete categorical attributes in MNIST, we are able to handle continuous attributes such as poses.
+Compared to discrete categorical attributes in MNIST, this confirms that our dec-GAN is able to handle continuous attributes such as poses.

 In addition, we show the results when taking smiling expression as attribute of interest in Figure~\ref{multipie}(b).
 Similarly, by comparing the last row and the first two rows, we see that the manipulated images remained same facial information with only smiling expression altered.
 This confirms that smiling expression is able to be decomposed from the original latent feature.
-It is worth noting that, we decompose pose and smiling attributes from the same pre-trained generative models, confirming the flexibility of our dec-GAN in extracting the attributes of interest.
+It is worth noting that we decompose pose and smiling attributes from the same pre-trained generative models, confirming the flexibility of our dec-GAN in extracting the attributes of interest.